Spectator ion

 Spectator ion concentration only affects the Debye length.
 In contrast, potential determining ions, whose concentrations affect surface potential (by surface chemical reactions) as well the Debye length.

 Net ionic equation

 A net ionic equation ignores the spectator ions that were part of the original equation.
+So, the net ionic equation only shows the ions which reacted to produce a precipitate.
 Therefore, the total ionic reaction is different from the net reaction.